Sheinbaum cancels Guerrero trip after protesters sack headquarters of rival teachers union

 Across town at the government pension headquarters, protesters took hammers and crowbars to the steel barricades surrounding the building.
 They were unable to get through, but blocked access for several hours.
 A siege was also undertaken at a separate pension office, lasting four hours.

 These protests came a day after CNTE protesters — reportedly led by the radical Guerrero faction known by the acronym CETEGvandalized the headquarters of the Interior Ministry, destroying several doors and windows of the iconic Cobián Palace.
-At least seven homemade fire bombs were tossed onto the grounds, according to El Universal newspaper.
+At least seven homemade fire bombs were tossed onto the grounds, according to the newspaper El Universal.

 In separate statements, the Interior Ministry (SEGOB) and the Education Ministry condemned the vandalism, urging the CNTE to return to the negotiating table.
-SEGOB cautioned that violence and destruction is never a solution and decreases the chances of timely resolution.
+SEGOB cautioned that violence and destruction are never a solution and decrease the chances of a timely resolution.

 The attack on the SEGOB building occurred after Wednesday’s negotiation session ended with no agreement.
 CNTE leadership accused the government of intransigence, insisting on pension reform and the abrogation of the 2007 Education Reform that stripped the CNTE of powers and returned them to the federal government.